dsc-courses/practice.dsc80.com/problems/fa22-midterm/fa22-mid-data-info.md

 Welcome to the Midterm Exam for DSC 80 in Fall 2022!

-Throughout this exam, we will be using to the following dataframe `tasks`.
+Throughout this exam, we will be using to the following DataFrame `tasks`.

 <center><img src='../assets/images/fa22-midterm/tasks.png' width=35%></center>

-Each row of this dataframe is a recorded task.
+Each row of this DataFrame is a recorded task.
 The columns are as follows:

  - `'category'`: The category that the task falls into.
 E.g., `'work'`.
  - `'completed'`: Whether the task has been completed (`True`) or not (`False`).